PSPDFKit/dotnet-pdf-library-for-android/nuget/ReadMe.md

 # PSPDFKit.NET (Android)

+**Note:** As a part of rebranding, this package has been renamed to **Nutrient.dotnet.Android** (https://www.nuget.org/packages/Nutrient.dotnet.Android).
+Please use the new package for future updates and support.

 The PSPDFKit SDK is a framework that allows you to view, annotate, sign, and fill PDF forms on iOS, Android, Windows, macOS, and Web.

 PSPDFKit Instant adds real-time collaboration features to seamlessly share, edit, and annotate PDF documents.